Sorry, there are no matching results

 Many newcomers to the contracting industry may have heard the acronym ‘PSC’ used in the context of working as a limited company contractor and wondered exactly what it was.

-Let’s discuss exactly what a PSC is; the advantages and responsibilities of contracting through one and how the new IR35 rules coming into force in April 2021 will affect PSCs.
+Let’s discuss exactly what a PSC is; the advantages and responsibilities of contracting through one and how the IR35 rules can affect it.

 The term Personal Service Company (PSC) derives from a definition used by HM Revenue & Custom to describe a limited liability company set up to sell the services of one contractor.
 Its first appearance was in the context of what was known as the ‘IR35 legislation’ in 2000, which we’ll revisit a little later.